Journalism at the University of Northern Iowa

 The program helps place students in internships at the Waterloo Courier, the Cedar Falls Times, and print, radio and television newsrooms throughout the Midwest.
 Our students also often write and edit for the campus newspaper, the Northern Iowan.

+Students studying journalism (combining a journalism minor with an electronic media, political communication, or interactive digital studies major) have won multiple Iowa Broadcast News Association awards for reporting and best overall newscast.
 Our graduates work for a number of news organizations in Iowa and around the country, including Radio Iowa, KIMT (Mason City), KCRG (Cedar Rapids), KWWL (Waterloo), KWCH (Kansas City), the Waterloo Courier, and the Washington Post.

 Interested in a career in journalism?

-There are three excellent options for combining the journalism minor with one of the Communication Studies majors to get a well-rounded plan of study for a career in journalism.
+There are THREE EXCELLENT OPTIONS for combining the journalism minor with one of the Communication Studies majors to get a well-rounded plan of study for a career in journalism.

-1. Electronic Media major + Journalism minor:
+1. Electronic Media major +Journalism minor: